ecordes-vt/docs/src/docs/apis/README.md

 All API requests must be authenticated using an API Token.
 To authenticate your calls, provide the token in the *Authentication* header of the request with a value *Bearer \<token\>*.
 Requests made without this header or with an invalid token will return an error code.
 For information about generating an API Token, see [Authentication](/apis/authentication).

-### GraphiQL Playground
+### GraphQL Sandbox

-To make it easier to explore, write, and test the API, we set up [GraphiQL](https://api.veritone.com/v3/graphiql) &mdash; an interactive playground that gives you a code editor with autocomplete, validation, and syntax error highlighting features.
-Use the GraphiQL interface to construct and execute queries, experiment with different schema modifications, and browse documentation.
+To make it easier to explore, write, and test the API, we set up a [GraphQL Sandbox](https://api.veritone.com/v3/graphql) &mdash; an interactive playground that gives you a code editor with autocomplete, validation, and syntax error highlighting features.
+Use the Sandbox interface to construct and execute queries, experiment with different schema modifications, and browse documentation.
 In addition, GraphiQL bakes authorization right into the schema and automatically passes the *Authentication* header with a valid token when you’re logged into the Veritone system.

-Veritone’s GraphiQL interface is the recommended method for ad-hoc API requests, but calls can be made using any HTTP client.
+Veritone’s Sandbox interface is the recommended client for ad-hoc API requests, but calls can be made using any HTTP client.
 All requests must be sent via HTTP POST to the https://api.veritone.com/v3/graphql endpoint with the *query* parameter and *application/json* encoded bodies.
 If you’re using a raw HTTP client, the query body contents must be sent in a string with all quotes escaped (see [GraphQL Basics](/apis/tutorials/graphql-basics) for more information).

 ### API Documentation